fumipi/walldraw-turtle/vectorizer_web_app/README.md

 A Streamlit web application for converting images and SVG files to CSV coordinates for pen plotters.

+## 🌐 Live Demo

+**The app is now hosted on Streamlit Cloud!**

+🎯 **Visit the live app**: https://vectorizer.streamlit.app/

+No installation required - just open the link and start converting your images and SVGs to plotter coordinates!

 ## Features

 - **SVG to CSV**: Convert vector graphics to plotter coordinates